carnot-tech/jinbaflow-docs/docs/first_workflow.md

 ## Load Data with the CSV Module

 Begin by loading your dataset using the CSV module.
+You can add this by opening the right sidebar with the `Add Module` button and clicking on the CSV module button.
 After loading, expand the output section to explore your data.

 <center>
 <img